 After medical school and a full residency in Internal Medicine, Dr. Matei was drawn to the precision of examination, imaging, and treatment inherent to ophthalmology, and to the diagnostic and management challenges of retinal diseases.
 He had the privilege of continuing his training at UT Southwestern with a residency in ophthalmology, followed by a two-year fellowship in vitreoretinal diseases and surgery.
 His voluminous and diverse clinical and surgical experience in ophthalmology spanned five hospitals, including the famous Parkland Memorial Hospital.

 Dr. Matei avidly reviews medical literature and is especially fascinated by diagnostic conundrums, the refinement of surgical techniques, and ocular manifestations of systemic disease.
 He has multiple scientific publications and has delivered numerous continuing-education lectures to other eye-care providers.
-When not working, Dr. Matei enjoys spending time with his wife and young boys, reading, and computer programming.
+When not working, Dr. Matei enjoys spending time with his wife and three young boys, reading, and computer programming.